GoogleChromeLabs/puppy-content/content/en-US/api/NDEFReader.md

 ### Handle scanning errors

-This example shows what happens when scan promise rejects and `readingerror` is fired.
+This example shows what happens when a scan promise rejects and `readingerror` is fired.

 ```js